Chat

 420Paddy

-420Paddyanswered grow question 6 months ago
+420Paddyanswered grow question a year ago

 I've rotated the plants for now, first thought was genetics but when I was fixing ventilation in room, the route in which the air takes just crossed my mind.
 In the mean time I thought I'd ask the question if it's possible in a tent to actually have corner excluded due to the setup.
 I was venting into the room so had its own issues.
 I'm now venting straight outside and a window slightly cracked open for fresh air into the room.
 Temperature has changed quite a bit.
 Within the room has dropped from 25-27c to 20-21 and inside tent from 25-29 to 22-25 during lights on lowest inside drops to at lights off is 19C at the moment.
 We'll see what sort of difference that makes.
 I'm trying to get good flowering conditions now before it's s scramble.
 I was planning to flip I'm probably a week or two but the runt is giving me second thoughts.
 Other 3 have 3-4 nodes on main stems after topping.
 Gelato is slowly pushing out the second.
 While the lower side branches are matching if not beating the mains in height.